Hasan-Malek/Wordpress_Fish/README.md

 ![image](https://github.com/user-attachments/assets/b855af21-f592-4cb0-aed0-fe28725491ec)

 # Wordpress Common Admin Panel
-  - It will Credentials for 2 times (No matter victim gives the correct credentials in first attempt).
+  - Credential Capture: The script will prompt the user for login credentials twice, regardless of whether they provide the correct credentials on the first attempt.
-  - Both user entered credentials will be stored in .cj log file.
+  - Data Logging: Both sets of user-entered credentials will be securely logged in a .cj file for analysis.
-  - Additionally grab the victim's IP,UserAgent and other details.
+  - Additional Information Gathering: Alongside the credentials, the script will capture valuable details such as the victim's IP address, User-Agent, and other system information for a comprehensive data set.
-  - Victim will be redirected to wordpress updating documentation page.
+  - Redirection: After the second login attempt, the victim will be seamlessly redirected to the official WordPress update documentation page, maintaining the appearance of a legitimate interaction.
-  - .htaccess support is also available
+  - .htaccess Support: Full support for .htaccess is provided, ensuring compatibility and enhanced control over URL redirection and access settings.

 # Key Features